flamingrickpat/private-machine/README.md

 - **Subconscious Agents**: A team of agents with langchain discuss what the best response would be for the AI companion.
 They may search the LanceDB memory and fact storage.
 - **Internal Thought**: The output of the agents is converted to first-person thought and injected into the prompt before the final response to the user.
 - **Assistant and story mode**: Seamlessly switches between assistant and RP mode.
 For either enhanced tool calling or more realistic and in-depth conversation.
+- **Error Correction**: Agents handle and discard hallucinations and plain garbage.

 ## Installation
 - Make venv with Python 3.11